Incorporate Deploy CLI into Build Environment

 We recommend that you have a separate Auth0 tenant/account for each environment you have.
 For example, you might have the following environments and Auth0 tenants:

 Your deploy configuration repository

-Your configuration repository should continue a specific set of files based on how you've chosen to import/export your tenant configuration information:
+Your configuration repository should contain a specific set of files based on how you've chosen to import/export your tenant configuration information: